andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 <u>Background:</u> In both cases the Activity instance is gone forever.
 The Activity is no longer needed.

 Also a configuration change during runtime (such as screen orientation, keyboard availability, language,...) triggers an Activity re-creation: The current instance is destroyed (onDestroy() is called) and a new instance is created (onCreate() is called).
-It is important to store the Activity state during this re-creation process.
+It is important to store the Activity state during this re-creation process (via Bundle).

 ### Can you describe a scenario in which your Activity gets destroyed due to a system behaviour?
 The Android system may destroy the process(!) containing your Activity to recover memory.

-<u>Background:</u>

-This happens if the Activity is in the Stopped state and hasn't been used in a long time, or if the current foreground Activity requires more memory.
+<u>Background:</u> This happens if the Activity is in the Stopped state and hasn't been used in a long time, or if the current foreground Activity requires more memory.
 The system is storing the <i>instance state</i> in a Bundle object.
 The saved state is used to restore the previous state.

-<b>Important:</b>

-Android is killing the whole process and not only the Activity instance.
+<b>Important:</b> Android is killing the whole process and not only the Activity instance.

 ### How does the system store the Activity state?
 The system calls the onSaveInstance() method and stores the instance state in a collection of key-value pairs.

-<b>Important:</b>

-You always have to call the superclass implementation of onSaveInstanceState().
+<b>Important:</b> You always have to call the superclass implementation of onSaveInstanceState().
 The default implementation saves the state of the view hierarchy.
 This requires that each view has an unique ID (android:id).

 <u>Example:</u>
 {% highlight java %}
 @Override
 public void onSaveInstanceState(Bundle savedInstanceState) {